Jazzday/DataCleaning-CourseProject/README.md

+# DataCleaning-CourseProject
-#This is an R project for Coursera "Getting and Cleaning Data" course in Data Science specialisation
+Course project for Coursera "Getting and cleaning data"

 The goal of the project is to collect, clean, reshape and analyze a dataset.